Reem-fad/iris_classification/README.md

 # iris_classification
-This is a small machine learning project used to classify different types of iris flower.
+ Irid Flower has different kinds (Virginica, Setosa, Versicolor) .This is a small machine learning project used to classify different types of iris flower.